-If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will increase by 13 percent by 2028.
+If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will increase by 13 percent by 2028.

-There are a couple of reasons why these careers are increasing so fast.
-One is homeowners using government rebates to purchase more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot housing market and a house shortage that’s driven a boost in new construction residences.
+There are a couple of reasons why these positions are increasing so fast.
+One is homeowners using government incentives to get more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Finally, there’s the red-hot housing market and a home shortage that’s driven an increase in new construction homes.

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling units.
-Most serve both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is an individual who services, installs and maintains heating and cooling equipment.
+Most assist both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners